-Full disclosure: there are definitely more than four incredibly fun shops in Sebastopol you won't want to miss, so this is just sort of a tasting menu, to whet your shopping appetite.
+There are way more than a few great shops in Sebastopol you won't want to miss, so this list is just a tasting menu, to whet your shopping appetite.
 Park your car in any of the downtown lots and stroll around tree lined streets.
-It's time to indluge your inner shopper.
+It's time to indulge your inner shopper.

 What provokes such loyalty and accolades across the country?
-To begin with, these products are created in small, artisan batches, using as many locally sourced and organic ingredients as possible.
+These products are created in small batches, using as many locally sourced and organic ingredients as possible.
 Each is a unique creation of the founder and her team, so you won't find anything like it anywhere else.

-And then there’s the range of offerings for everyone in the family, including babies.
+Sumbody has a wide range of offerings for everyone in the family, including babies.
 It's worth stopping by just to take in the possibilities for pampering, restoring, and healing your body–whether it's their Milky Rich soap, sensual bath bon bons, or your own custom-made skin care regimen.

-Be sure to leave room for the incredible artisan ice cream at Screamin’ Mimi’s.
-And if you have some shopping energy left, check out the stores, galleries, restuarants, tasting rooms, and more in The Barlow, a 12.5-acre marketplace located just northeast of the downtown area.
-For more ideas, check out 5 Fun Things to Do in Sebastopol and Sebastopol Arts & Culture.
+If you have some shopping energy left, check out the stores, galleries, restaurants, tasting rooms, and more in The Barlow, a 12.5-acre marketplace located just northeast of the downtown area.

 Written by Sonoma Insider Vicky Ness